 The Dangers of Giving a Dog Burnt Toast

-Giving a dog burnt toast is not as good as thought.
+Giving a dog burnt toast is not as good an idea as it's thought to be.
 Whether you're considering giving Rover a slice of toast you burnt due to not paying attention to your toaster's setting or are thinking about using it to absorb some toxins he accidentally ingested, you may be doing more harm than good.
 The reasons for this are several, so let's take a look at some issues.

-The Issue of Feeding Burnt Toast as a Treat
+The Issue of Burnt Toast as a Treat

 If your toaster's settings were messed up or you forgot all about your toast while you were chatting on Facebook or tweeting, you may feel tempted to give that burnt toast to Rover.
 If you have a dog that looks at you with imploring eyes as if tossing something in the trash was almost an immoral act, you can't be blamed.
 Don't give in.